We are now building an experimental vermifilter septic system

 Our application required us to write a user manuaI -- huge thanks and kudos to Wendy Howard for her amazingly generous and thorough open-source work, which we tailored to New Mexico requirements for our application.

-I will be posting separately with photos of our system build, but here's a sneak peek:
+I posted separately with photos of our system build, but here's a sneak peek:

 ...I had originally promised Chip that if we didn't have a permit by spring 2022, I would capitulate and we could go ahead and build a conventional septic system.
 As it turns out the house still isn't plumbed even now, so we just kept going...